History

 Architecture

-Sobień was situated on a high hill in the San valley, on the northern side of the river bed, where it bent from south to west.
-The highest and steepest slopes were directed towards the river and a small stream feeding it from the east, but also from the west and north, the slopes were a significant protection due to the lowering of the area separating the castle hill from the rest of the massif on the northern side.
+Sobień was situated on a high hill in the San River Valley, on the northern side of the riverbed, where it bent from south to west.
+The most inaccessible and steep slopes, approximately 69 meters above the valley floor, faced the river and the small Sobienka stream, which fed it from the east.
+The slopes also provided significant protection from the west and north, due to the depression separating the castle hill from the rest of the massif on the northern side.

-In the north-west corner of the castle courtyard there was a four-sided tower.
-At the initial stage, it had a small form and was extended in front of the face of the walls by 5 meters, and after the reconstruction from the end of the fourteenth century, it was pulled into the courtyard, obtaining dimensions of 7.1 x 7.8 meters.
-Probably in the fifteenth century, it was strengthened from the outside with several buttresses, and its interior was covered with vaults.
-In front of the tower, on its eastern side, at the curtain of the wall in the 13th century, there was a small four-sided stove.
-In the 14th century it was replaced with a larger horseshoe stove, made of stones and Gothic finger-made bricks.
-The stove, despite its rather large dimensions, was used for cooking and baking.
+In the northwestern corner of the castle courtyard stood a quadrangular tower, flanking the gateway and the castle’s access road.
+Initially, it was small, measuring 4.5 x 7 meters and projecting 5 meters in front of the perimeter of the walls.
+After a late 14th-century reconstruction, it was advanced deeper into the courtyard, having dimensions 7.1 x 7.8 meters.
+Probably in the 15th century it was reinforced externally with several buttresses, and its interior was covered with vaults.
+In front of the tower, on its eastern side, near the curtain wall, was a small quadrangular oven.
+In the 14th century this was replaced by a larger, horseshoe-shaped oven, built of stone and Gothic brick.
+The second oven, despite its considerable dimensions, was used for cooking and probably baking.

 Current state

 In the overgrown forest of the hill the ruins of the north-west tower with the adjacent section of the wall curtain, as well as the relics of a residential building in the south-eastern part of the complex, and traces of the ramparts of the outer bailey have survived to this day.
+The northern and north-eastern parts of the castle walls are almost completely destroyed, and in some sections slipped down the slope along with the foundations.
 The castle is suitable for sightseeing, it has, among others, a viewing platform on the High Bieszczady Mountains, located on a slope in front of the former residential building.

 bibliography: